Nexius2/VODUM/README.md

  └── logs/

-Make sure /appdata is mapped to a persistent volume in Docker / Unraid.
+✅ Make sure /appdata is mapped to a persistent volume.

-Environment

-No mandatory environment variables for now.
-All configuration is stored in the database and editable via the UI.

-🐳 Docker Image
+Docker run

-(Replace with your actual image name once published)
+Replace the image name with your actual published image.

 docker run -d \
   --name vodum \